lukecarbis/digging-for-fire/content/about.md

 ## Who writes DfF?

-Hi, I'm Saadia.
+Hi, I'm Saadia Carbis.
 I'm a homeschooling Dad, with a Bachelor Degree in Learning Design, currently studying a Master's of Teaching (Secondary).
 I've been working in tech my whole career, currently as a sponsored open-source contributor.

 Aside from programming all day and hanging out with my kids, I also enjoy playing music, going to the movies, and gardening.
 Pretty conventional hobbies, I guess!